krzyzanowskim/STTextView/README.md

 ### Create a TextView

-The `STTextView` is a subclass of `NSView` and as such can be initialized like any other view.
+The `STTextView` is an `NSView` subclass and can be initialized like any other view.
 It has an API that is similar to the one of NSTextView.

 ```swift
 import STTextView